National Institutional Ranking Framework: Engineering, management, pharmacy and architecture institutions

 The approved set of parameter groups and the weightages assigned to them in respect of institutions offering programmes in engineering, management, pharmacy and architecture are given in the following table.

 Overall and colleges

 The approved set of parameter groups and the weightages assigned to them in respect of overall rating and for colleges are given in the following table, for 2018.

+Latest ranking (2025)

+Note: The India Rankings 2025, released in September 2025, continue NIRF's use of multiple categories including Overall, Universities, Engineering, Management, Medical, Research, Law, Agriculture, Architecture, Pharmacy, and Colleges.